mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

         ]
     }
     ```
+9. Allow a k8s ServiceAccount to assume a role.
+Open the role for editing and add an entry for the ServiceAccount(s) to the list of conditions:

+{{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/awsserviceaccountlinktorole" >}}

-9. Create a Kubernetes `ServiceAccount` for your environment:
+10. Create a Kubernetes `ServiceAccount` for your environment:
     ```shell
     kubectl -n <{k8s namespace}> create serviceaccount <{environment name}>
     kubectl -n <{k8s namespace}> annotate serviceaccount <{environment name}> privatecloud.mendix.com/environment-account=true kubectl -n <{k8s namespace}> annotate serviceaccount <{environment name}> eks.amazonaws.com/role-arn=<{aws role ARN}>
     ```
-10. Create an app with the secret store enabled.
+11. Create an app with the secret store enabled.
 If you are using the Portal, secret stores are enabled automatically if the **Enable Secrets Store** option is activated for the namespace where you create the app.
 For a standalone app, you must set the value of the `allowOverrideSecretsWithSecretStoreCSIDriver` setting to `true`in the Mendix app CRD.
     The following yaml shows an example Mendix app CRD:

     ```yaml